pacocp/digital-garden/content/books.md

 I declare myself a fan of Nieves Concostrina.
 The way she relate history is awesome, and she has a marvelous sense of humour.
 This book contains some pills of historic knowledge, and some extravangt events.
 Totally recommended if you like history, and you are interested in Spanish history, because since the author is Spanish, many of the related events are from the history of Spain.

+## It Doesn't Have to Be Crazy at Work

+*Jason Fried, David Heinemeier Hansson*

+Last year I read *Rework*, from the same authors, and I found it fascinating.
+The technology industry has derived in a hustle culture that I do not think is sustainable nor healthy.
+In this book, the founders of Basecamp tell how they approach the management of their company, with great advices in order to have a calm company.
+Some of these advices can be implemented in research, and I will try to do it.
+Someday I would like to work in a company like Basecamp.